-Regulation SME-3: Personal Guarantee
+Regulation SME R-3: Personal Guarantee

 All facilities, except those secured against liquid assets, shall be backed by personal guarantees of the owners of SMEs.
-In case of limited companies, guarantees of all directors other than nominee directors shall be obtained.
+In case of limited companies, guarantees of sponsor directors shall be obtained.

-Regulation SME-4: Limit on Clean Facility
+Regulation SME R-4: Limit on Clean Facility

-Banks/DFIs can take clean exposure (facilities secured solely against personal guarantees) on an SME borrower up to Rs 5 million.
-Before taking clean exposure, banks/DFIs shall obtain a declaration from the SME to ensure that the accumulated clean exposure on an SME does not exceed the prescribed limit mentioned above.
+Banks & DFIs can take clean exposure (facilities secured solely against personal guarantees) on an SME borrower up to Rs 5 million.
+Before taking clean exposure, banks & DFIs shall obtain a declaration from the SME to ensure that the accumulated clean exposure on an SME does not exceed the prescribed limit mentioned above.

-It may be noted that clean exposure limit shall not include the clean consumer financing limits (Credit Card and Personal Loans etc) allowed to sponsors of the said SME under Prudential Regulations for Consumer Financing.
+It may be noted that clean exposure limit shall not include the clean consumer financing limits (Credit Card and Personal Loans etc.) allowed to sponsors of the said SME under Prudential Regulations for Consumer Financing.

-Regulation SME-5: Proper Utilization of Loan
+Regulation SME R-5: Proper Utilization of Loan

-The banks/DFIs shall ensure that loan has been utilized for the same purposes as specified in the Loan Application Form.
-In case of financing to Medium Enterprises, banks/DFIs shall develop and implement an appropriate system for monitoring utilization of loans.
-Such system may include obtaining stock reports/position of current assets in case of Working Capital Loans; and supporting documents in case of Term Loans.
+Banks & DFIs shall ensure that loan has been utilized for the same purposes as specified in the Loan Application Form.
+In case of financing to medium enterprises, banks & DFIs shall develop and implement an appropriate system for monitoring utilization of loans.
+Such system may include obtaining stock reports/ position of current assets in case of Working Capital Loans; and supporting documents in case of Term Loans.

-With regard to Small Enterprise Financing, banks/DFIs shall adopt the following measures:
+With regard to small enterprise financing, banks & DFIs shall adopt the following measures:

 - i.
-In case of working capital/revolving credits, the banks/DFIs will obtain a declaration only from the borrowing SE stating that it has utilized the loan proceeds for the intended purpose only. - ii.
-In the case of Fixed Assets/project financing, the bank/DFI will adopt the same process as mentioned above in the case of Medium Enterprise Financing
+In case of working capital/revolving credits, banks & DFIs will obtain a declaration from the borrowing SE stating that it has utilized the loan proceeds for the intended purpose only. - ii.
+In the case of fixed assets/ project financing, banks & DFIs will adopt the same process as mentioned above in the case of medium enterprise financing.

-Regulation SME-6: Restriction on Facilities to Related Parties
+Regulation SME R-6: Restriction on Facilities to Related Parties

-The banks/DFIs shall not take any exposure on an SME in which any of its director, major shareholder holding 5% or more of the share capital of the bank/DFI or its Chief Executive, or an Employee or any dependent family member of these persons is interested, except as specified in section 24 of the BCO, 1962.
-In this regard, it will, however, suffice if banks/DFIs obtain an undertaking from the Small Enterprise stating that there is no existence of any interest between the borrower and the above-mentioned related parties.
+Banks & DFIs shall not take any exposure on an SME in which any of its directors, major shareholders holding 5% or more of the share capital of the bank/ DFI or its Chief Executive, or an Employee or any family member of these persons is interested, except as specified in section 24 of the BCO, 1962.
+In this regard, it will, however, suffice if banks & DFIs obtain an undertaking from the small enterprise stating that there is no existence of any interest between the borrower and the above-mentioned related parties.

-Regulation SME-7: Translation of Loan Documents into Urdu Language
+Regulation SME R-7: Translation of Loan Documents into Urdu Language

-To facilitate SMEs in better understanding important terms and conditions of loans, Banks/DFIs shall translate and make available Loan Application Form, BBFS and other related documents, except charge documents, in Urdu as well.
-Further, the banks/DFIs will also provide information on important terms with brief explanation of each term for convenience and better understanding of the borrower.
-The banks/DFIs will ensure compliance with this regulation by September 30, 2013.
+To facilitate SMEs in better understanding important terms and conditions of loans, banks & DFIs shall translate and make available Loan Application Form and other related documents, except charge documents, in Urdu as well.
+Further, banks & DFIs will also provide information on important terms with brief explanation of each term for convenience and better understanding of the borrowers.

-Regulation SME-8: Securities and Margin Requirements
+Regulation SME R-8: Securities and Margin Requirements